-Fiona Evans is HRD at ZSL and won HR Director of the Year in 2017 at the HR Excellence Awards as well as scooping the HR Excellence Gold Award, Best HR Team award and a high commendation in the Best Learning and Development Strategy category for transforming the HROD function at ZSL.
+Fiona Evans is HRD at ZSL and won HR Director of the Year in 2017 at the HR Excellence Awards as well as scooping the Gold award, Best HR team, and a high commendation in the Best learning and development strategy category

-Fiona’s team were also shortlisted for the CIPD People Management awards' Best HR team of the year in 2017.
+Evans’ team was also shortlisted for the CIPD People Management awards' Best HR team of the year in 2017.

 Evans' keen interest in bringing HR and communications together was evident in her former role as HR and communications director at charity Adepta, where the need to unify people after multiple TUPE transfers into a new organisation was a hugely interesting communications and engagement challenge.

 Evans also had a highly successful career at Asthma UK as executive director of HR and governance, which led to the charity being voted Best Employer by the Learning and Skills Council and one of the Financial Times' 50 Best Workplaces in the UK.